react-native-webrtc/react-native-incall-manager/README.md

 - **Setup Objective-C Bridging Header:**
   1. click your `project's xcodeproject root`, go to `build setting` and search `Objective-C Bridging Header`
   2. set you header location, the default path is: `ReactNativeProjectRoot/ios/`, in this case, you should set `../node_modules/react-native-incall-manager/ios/RNInCallManager/RNInCallManager-Bridging-Header.h`

+- **Clean project if messed up:**
+  The installation steps are a bit complex, it might related your xcode version, xcode cache, converting swift version, and your own path configurations. if something messed up, please folow steps below to clean this project, then do it again steps by steps.

+  1. delete all project/directory in xcode related to incall-manager
+  2. delete `react-native-incall-manager` in node_modules ( rm -rf )
+  3. Xcode -> Product -> clean
+  4. close xcode
+  5. npm install again
+  6. open xcode and try the install process again steps by steps

+  if someone knows a simpler way to set this project up, let me know plz.

 **optional sound files on android** if you want to use bundled ringtone/ringback/busytone sound instead of system sound